jenseva/projected-data-demos/reproject_epsg4326_to_3412.md

 ## Get polar projected sea ice satellite data from ERDDAP

+Next we will download the sea ice satellite data from the PolarWatch ERDDAP.
+This dataset is in NSIDC Polar Stereographic South (EPSG:3412) projection.
 Here we use a preconfigured ERDDAP data request url to access the NOAA Sea Ice Concentration CDR dataset from ERDDAP.

 For more information about accessing this dataset from ERDDAP, including step-by-step examples of subsetting the dataset and moving between projected and lat-lon coordinates, see the “Accessing Projected Datasets” R tutorial in our course materials.
 <https://github.com/CoastWatch-WestCoast/r_code/blob/master/accessing_projected_datasets.md>

 ``` r